'Pacific Standard Time': Exhibitions to keep an eye on

 A sampling of the stand-out shows to watch for as Southern California's multi-museum art fest gets underway.

-It Happened at Pomona: Art at the Edge of Los Angeles, 1969-1973; Part 1: Hal Glicksman, Pomona College Museum of Art
+Dec.
+3: It Happened at Pomona: Art at the Edge of Los Angeles, 1969-1973, Part 2: Helene Winer at Pomona, Pomona College Museum of Art